Pets’ Accident Risk Rises When the Weather is Warm

 For more stories like Rudy’s of outrageous summer claims, check out Petplan’s full list of Top 5 Craziest Summer Cat-astrophes!
 Then head to GoPetplan.com to learn how to keep four-legged friends – and the family budget – protected all year round.

-Petplan is the only pet insurance company to have been included on Inc. Magazine’s list of 500 fastest-growing, privately held companies in America.
+Petplan is the only pet insurance provider to have been included on Inc. Magazine’s list of 500 fastest-growing, privately held companies in America.
 For the second consecutive year, Petplan was listed among the top 50 companies on Forbes annual ranking of America’s Most Promising Companies – a list of 100 privately held, high-growth companies with bright futures.
 Petplan’s fully customizable dog insurance and cat insurance policies provide coverage for all hereditary and congenital conditions for the life of the pet as standard, and meet the coverage requirements and budget for pets of all/any age.
 Petplan pet insurance policies are underwritten by AGCS Marine Insurance Company in the U.S. and by Allianz Global Risks US Insurance Company in Canada.
 The Allianz Group is rated A+ by A.M.
 Best (2012).
 For information, about Petplan pet insurance, visit www.gopetplan.com, read the Petplan “Vets for Pets” Blog, or call 1-866-467-3875.